 People who lied to the FBI, you should be charged if you lied.

-But we see an instance on the Clinton side again where someone admitted they lied and he walks away with no consequence, and he even gets to refuse to answer some of the questions.
+But we see an instance on the Clinton side, again, where someone admitted they lied and he walks away with no consequence and he even gets to refuse to answer some of the questions.

-I have no idea, but at some point, if maybe it's the inspector general's report, if some people don't go to jail here, then we don't have equal justice under the law.
+I have no idea, but at some point, if maybe it's the Inspector General's report, if some people don't go to jail here, then we don't have equal justice under the law.

-That's a that's the bottom line.
+That's the bottom line.

-Uh all right, John, we look forward.
+All right, John, we look forward.

 When's your next report?